Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Discussion

 Further, we noticed some interesting features of non-equilibrium EFTs that involve higher-form symmetries: \begin{itemize} \item When implementing the coset construction, the Maurer-Cartan form associated with a $p$-form symmetry, which we denote by $\Omega_{p+1}$, is a $p+1$-form.
 If various higher-form symmetries of different $p$ exist in a system, then the resulting Maurer-Cartan form is a mixed-form in the sense that it can be expressed as a sum of the form $\Omega = \sum_p \Omega_{p+1}$. \item Whenever a $U(1)$ $p$-form symmetry is spontaneously broken, there exists a $d-p-1$-form $U(1)$ symmetry that is also spontaneously broken.
-Further, the $p$-form and $d-p-1$-form symmetries exhibit a mixed 't Hooft anomaly (not to be confused with a non-equilibrium 't Hooft anomaly).
-Moreover, if there exist $p$-form and a $d-p-1$-form $U(1)$ symmetries with mixed 't Hooft anomaly, then both higher-form symmetries must be spontaneously broken.
-Such a phenomenon holds both at zero and finite temperature. \item Whenever such a mixed anomaly exists, it is impossible to have the $p$-form and the $d-p-1$-form Goldstones in the same action.
+Further, the $p$-form and $d-p-1$-form symmetries exhibit a mixed 't Hooft anomaly. \item Whenever such a mixed anomaly exists, it is impossible to have the $p$-form and the $d-p-1$-form Goldstones in the same coset construction.
 There are therefore dual {\it physically} equivalent descriptions.
 In particular, one effective action involves the $p$-form Goldstone and the other involves the $d-p-1$-form Goldstone. \item In non-equilibrium systems, Goldstone-like excitations exist even for unbroken $p$-form symmetries.
-The distinguishing feature between spontaneously broken and unbroken $p$-form Goldstones is the emergence of a gauge symmetry.
+The distinguishing feature between spontaneously broken and unbroken $p$-form Goldstones is the emergence of a time-independent gauge symmetry.
 These findings are a natural extension of those in~\cite{Landry}.
 The conserved $d-p-1$-form charge that would exist if the $p$-form symmetry were spontaneously broken becomes gauge non-invariant and thus fails to be a physical charge. \item There is a second way to construct an action with an unbroken $U(1)$ $p$-form symmetry.
-We work in the dual picture involving the $d-p-1$-form Goldstone and give it a non-equilibrium 't Hooft anomaly.
+We work in the dual picture involving the $d-p-1$-form Goldstone, but mandate that the $d-p-1$-form symmetry be a non-Stückelberg symmetry.
 This leads to non-conservation of the $d-p-1$-form current but does not affect the conservation of the $p$-form current.
 As a result, the $p$-form symmetry, as it enjoys no mixed 't Hooft anomaly, cannot be spontaneously broken.
-Further, we can give the $d-p-1$-form current an arbitrarily weak non-equilibrium 't Hooft anomaly, meaning that we can, in a certain sense, have a weakly {\it unbroken }$p$-form symmetry. \item Lastly, using the coset construction, we were able to reproduce the well-known Chern-Simons action.
+Further, we can give the $d-p-1$-form current an arbitrarily weak non-conservation, meaning that we can, in a certain sense, have a weakly {\it unbroken }$p$-form symmetry. \item Lastly, using the coset construction, we were able to reproduce the well-known Chern-Simons action.
 That is, from symmetry principles alone, we were able to construct a purely topological theory. \end{itemize}